numoonchld/mastering-typescript/04-stats/README.md

 - **Caution!** - `enum` usage is very subtle

   - use `enums` only when all possible fields are known!
+    - enum fields are not to change in the future programmatically
   - new `enum` fields cannot be added programmatically on-the-fly like in objects

-- it is possible to initialize enums without any values assigned to it
+- it is possible to initialize enums without any values assigned to it, like the following example:

 ```js
 enum MatchResult {